 Pain a l'ancienne is perhaps my favourite bread I have produced so far.
 I love its colour, texture and flavour.
 The golden brown cracking crust, the white airy crumb, the sweetness that is released as you chew it.
 I like having this straight out of the oven (after a 15 minutes resting period), soaked in quality olive oil.
 It doesn't need much more to keep you eating it!

-I would like to share my recipe, which is a mix of the baguette recipe I found in my bread book, and some tips from the master baker.
+I would like to share my recipe, which is a mix of the baguette recipe I found in

 Two days in advance (I usually start Friday night for bread that I bake on Sunday morning), mix the flour and water (in which you will dissolve the yeast first) for the poolish in a small plastic container that you can hermetically seal.
 Also, mix the flour and water for the main dough (244g flour and 120ml water), knead until fully incorporated, shape into a ball, wrap it in cling film, and store in a separate tightly sealed plastic container.
 Put both containers it in a wine cellar at about 12-14C, and let ferment for about 18-24 hours.
 The poolish should look very bubbly and airy through the plastic container.